erroronline1/caro/readme.md

 [Content](#content)

 ### Whiteboard
 Volatile information, brief notes or anything that otherwise would go onto a sticky note or a piece of rough paper can be noted on a custom whiteboard.
 The overview shows all whiteboards that are created by the current user or matching selected organizational units.
-Contributing is allowed for all users, editing the name and deleting for the owning user and admin only.
+Contributing is allowed for all users, editing the name, unit visibility and deleting for the owning user and admin only.
 The user name and editing date is appended by default.
-On deleting users whiteboards are not removed for possibly containing relevant information to others.
-Removal ist possible by users with administrator priviledges.
+On deleting users, whiteboards are not removed for possibly containing relevant information to others.
+Removal is then possible by users with administrator priviledges.

 [Content](#content)